arendsee/cadmium/README.md

  - [ ] integrate phylostratigraphy
  - [ ] toss knitr, modularize for interactive exploration
  - [ ] integrate with Trelliscope and datadr

+Final Destination
+ - [ ] Fagin will include everything needed for orphan analysis
+ - [ ] Identification of initial orphans using BLAST
+ - [ ] Manage blast results (not a trivial manner, very big)
+ - [ ] Phylostratigraphic contextualization using NCBI common tree
+ - [ ] Syntenic map creation, with Satsuma wrapper
+ - [ ] Synder interface
+ - [ ] Search within syntenic context
+ - [ ] Visualize the results genewise with Trelliscope